One of the things I really like about my BMW R nineT (and in the past, my BMW R 1200 S) is that it’s air/oil-cooled.

 R nineT Scrambler — Still air-cooled (see the little oil radiator up front behind the forks)

 Firstly the BMW R nineT that started this list out.
-Even as of 2021, with all the tech that an R nineT includes (full ride-by0wire, cruise control, and cornering ABS), they’re still air/oil-cooled.
+Even as of late, with all the tech that an R nineT includes (full ride-by-wire, cruise control, and cornering ABS), they’re still air/oil-cooled.

 See my guide to the BMW R nineT line, including how it has changed over the years.